igortk/user-activity-tracking/README.md

 5. The cron settings were moved to the configs, as the interval may change in the future, and to make testing easier;

-6. For Grafana, visit `.\user-activity-tracking-api\monitoring` and you will be able to see the entire Grafana-configuration.
+6. For Grafana, visit `.\user-activity-tracking-api\build\monitoring` and you will be able to see the entire Grafana-configuration.